 Design Schemes and Associations

 Think about this – what if you bought one of those red cola cans at a convenience store only to find when you drank it, something orange came out of the can.
 That’s pretty crazy, right?
 You’d probably storm back into the store and confront the cashier at the counter with your red can.
-The experience would make you second guess ever buying another from that store, or possibly, ever again.
+The experience would make you second guess ever buying another from that store, or possibly, ever a

 In fact, that actually happened…sorta.
 Remember when they came out with clear cola?
 It crashed and burned badly…why?
 Because we expect cola to be dark brown.
 And when a very popular condiment maker came out with green ketchup, it ended up making appearances as a collectible on eBay, not on kitchen tables.